 Swan Lake by the Norwegian National Ballet – watch here tonight!

-Consisting of four acts this popular ballet was based on the Miguel de Cervantes novel of the same name.
-Also originally choreographed by Marius Petipa and composed by Ludwig Minkus this work premiered on December 26, 1869 at the Ballet of the Imperial Bolshoi Theatre in Moscow.
+Consisting of four acts this famous ballet was based on the Miguel de Cervantes novel of the same name.
+Also originally choreographed by Marius Petipa and composed by Ludwig Minkus this work premiered on December 26, 1869, at the Ballet of the Imperial Bolshoi Theatre in Moscow.